In This Article

 How Good is DeepSeek?

-In real-world coding tasks, DeepSeek is known to generate cleaner and more optimized code than other AI models which often overcomplicate solutions.
+In real-world coding tasks, DeepSeek is known to generate cleaner and more optimized code than other AI models that often overcomplicate solutions.
 Developers who use it for debugging also say it provides better error explanations, so you understand the problem rather than just getting a quick fix.

 Compared to ChatGPT and Gemini, DeepSeek also performs well in long conversations.
 Many AI models lose track of earlier context in long interactions, but DeepSeek keeps a better memory of previous conversations, so it’s good for summarization, research analysis and other multi-step tasks.

-DeepSeek can be self-hosted, so businesses and developers don’t have to send their data to external servers.
+The Chinese AI model can be self-hosted, so businesses and developers don’t have to send their data to external servers.
 Perfect for companies with sensitive data or who want full control over their AI.

 When Was DeepSeek Founded?

 DeepSeek was founded in 2023, making it a relatively new player in the AI industry.
-Despite this, the company has grown quickly and launched multiple AI models that puts it in the same league as the bigger players.
+Despite this, the company has grown quickly and launched multiple AI models that put it in the same league as the bigger players.

 Instead of building the biggest or most complex models, DeepSeek has focused on efficiency, adaptability, and community-driven development, and that’s allowed it to move fast.